smintio/CLAPI-C-Integration-Core-Java/README.md

 Requirements
 ------------

-### *Smint.io client API consumer library* - add credentials to load the library
+### *Smint.io Content Licensing Consumer API library* - add credentials to load the library

-This library depends on the *Smint.io client API consumer library ("CLAPI-C")*, that will handle all connection to the RESTful Smint.io API.
+This library depends on the *Smint.io Content Licensing Consumer API library ("CLAPI-C")*, that will handle all connection to the RESTful Smint.io API.
 Access to the *CLAPI-C* library is restricted.
 Get in contact with [Smint.io](https://www.smint.io) and request access.
 You will need to sign an NDA first.